opensupporter/osdi-docs/field_organizing_profile.md

 The steps in this scenario, are loosely:

-1. Voter import - This is currently out of band to the FOIP
+1. Voter import - Via OSDI List Exchange Profile or out of band Bulk Data
 2. API Exchange: OCA queries the collection of scripts in the VRM
 3. OCA User selects relevant script(s) to canvass on
 4. API Exchange: OCA downloads relevant scripts and associated questions